Destinations Greece Athens

 Cobblestone-street side is loud, courtyard side is quiet

-InsiderAsk for an inner-courtyard room — Mitropoleos is a cobbled pedestrian street but the early-morning deliveries to the market start before 7.
-Courtyard rooms are 30% quieter and the same price.
+InsiderAsk for an inner-courtyard room; Mitropoleos is a cobbled pedestrian street, but the market deliveries start before 7.
+The courtyard rooms are 30% quieter for the same price.

-The Campana brothers — Humberto and Fernando, the São Paulo design duo whose Favela Chair sits in MoMA's permanent collection — designed every interior of this 79-room hotel on Filellinon (a couple of blocks below Syntagma).
+The Campana brothers (Humberto and Fernando, the São Paulo design duo whose Favela Chair sits in MoMA’s permanent collection) designed every interior of this 79-room hotel on Filellinon, a couple of blocks below Syntagma.
 Reclaimed-furniture lobby, custom rope-and-textile light installations, a different look in every room category.
-Two minutes from Syntagma metro and Plaka's eastern edge.
-The art and design crowd; sunset rooftop.
+Two minutes from Syntagma metro and Plaka’s eastern edge.
+The art-and-design crowd, and a sunset rooftop.
 Owner-operated by YES!
 Hotels (the Greek design-hotel group also behind Periscope).

 What it's known for